Tidal Energy History

 It can affect the life of the ocean animals due to sound created during the rotation of the blades.
 There are chances of getting killed by ocean animals due to rotating blades.
 Sometimes high frequency & amplitude causes a bad impact on marine lives.

 Construction cost is high.
-The cost required for generating the same electricity generated by wind energy or solar energy is high.
+The cost required for generating the same electricity by wind energy or solar energy is high.

 Cyclones or heavy tides like tsunami can destroy all the structures.